The State of Reopening

 • Saudi Arabia

-Globally more than two thirds of countries are seeing cases on the decline or plateauing but still 53 countries have daily count case counts that are increasing.
+Globally more than two-thirds of countries are seeing cases on the decline or plateauing but still, 53 countries have daily count case counts that are increasing.

-These last two weeks have seen major emergency use authorizations for high volume systems addressing both presence of virus and, separately, presence of antibodies to the virus.
-The former will enable much more efficient identification of new cases and public health measures to decrease spread from this cases, which the latter will begin to give us the knowledge we need to understand if, as we expect, you have some degree of immunity once you have had the virus.
+These last two weeks have seen major emergency use authorizations for high volume systems addressing both presence of virus and, separately, the presence of antibodies to the virus.
+The former will enable much more efficient identification of new cases and public health measures to decrease spread from these cases, which the latter will begin to give us the knowledge we need to understand if, as we expect, you have some degree of immunity once you have had the virus.
 It is still critical to know, however, that this has not yet been confirmed.
-While we expect it to be the case THERE IS NO DIRECT EVIDENCE THAT SHOWS PRESENCE OF ANTIBODIES CONFERS IMMUNITY.
+While we expect it to be the case THERE IS NO DIRECT EVIDENCE THAT SHOWS THE PRESENCE OF ANTIBODIES CONFERS IMMUNITY.
 Please do not get a positive antibody test and assume you are immune then put yourself at risk of infection or worse infecting others!

 Remdesivir was approved by the US FDA under an Emergency Use Authorization.
 This is not a final approval, but it does allow wider use without a case-by-case approval requirement.
-Unfortunately, Remdesivir is administered only intravenously and not in adequate quantities for large scale administration.
+Unfortunately, Remdesivir is administered only intravenously and not in adequate quantities for large-scale administration.
 For the foreseeable future, its use will be for patients requiring hospitalization, where it does appear to have important impacts.
 Controversies regarding Chloroquine and Hydroxychloroquine persist with multiple studies both supporting use and showing high risk with little benefit.
-Importantly, there is emerging research that is showing some ethno-genetic traits that may influence why the disease affects certain populations differently and may also explain why chloroquine and hydroxychloroquine are showing different effects in different studies…it may be related to certain ethnicity associated genetic patterns, but this is still early research.
+Importantly, there is emerging research that is showing some ethnogenesis traits that may influence why the disease affects certain populations differently and may also explain why chloroquine and hydroxychloroquine are showing different effects in different studies…it may be related to certain ethnicity associated genetic patterns, but this is still early research.